 Make Timely Payments

-Payment history accounts for 35 percent of your FICO score, so you can’t afford to fall behind on payments if you want to avoid doing further damage to your credit history.
+Payment history accounts for 35 percent of your FICO score, so you can’t afford to fall behind on loan payments if you want to avoid doing further damage to your credit history.

 But if life happens and you get in a financial bind, reach out to the lender sooner than later to make payment arrangements or inquire about a financial hardship payment plan that will protect your score.